xatier/2013_NCTU_OS_hw/README.md

   }
 ```

-#### * Example 2-3 link two unrelated processes by FIFO
+#### * Example 2-3 communication of two unrelated processes

 >  You can create a named pipeline file by your hand.
 Type `mkfifo test` in terminal and you can see the file named "test".

     prw-rw-r--  1 root root 0M 10月  3 00:35 test

->  As above, the first flag of the file is 'p', which means pipeline file.
+>  As above, the first flag of the file is 'p', which means a pipeline file.
 A pipeline file links to a kernal buffer, instead of disk.
 You can use it to do interprocess communication.